Refusing to Provide a Specimen

 3. If the suspect states they have a medical reason for not providing a breath sample such as a chest condition then the police will request a blood or urine sample.
 Only if the medical reasons for not providing a breath sample are judged to be valid will a urine or blood sample need to be produced.

-If you initially refuse to provide a specimen to the attending police officer, but subsequently change your mind, even within a few minutes of giving you first response you could still be charged.
+If you refuse to provide a specimen to the attending police officer, but subsequently change your mind, even within a few minutes of giving you first response you could still be charged.
 You could face a failure to provide a specimen charge without even driving a vehicle, or being in charge of one as the law states you may be asked to provide one if a police officer suspects that you intend to drive one.
 You cannot decide which type of specimen you provide to the police; they will decide which type they require.
 If a blood sample is required the medical practitioner who takes the sample will decide which area of the body from which it will be taken.
 Refusal to provide a specimen on religious grounds is not deemed as being a reasonable excuse and may result in a charge of failure to provide an evidential specimen.
 It has also being established that waiting for legal counsel is not a valid excuse for refusing to provide a specimen.
 However, if there is a solicitor immediately available and if consulting them would delay the test by a short period of time the advice and subsequent delay may be allowed.

-There are a number of factors which could mitigate any potential failure to provide a specimen charge.
+There are a number of factors which could mitigate any refusing to provide a specimen charge.
 The law states that a failure to provide a specimen charge can only be made if the driver is without reasonable excuse for a sample not to be taken.
 If you are unable to provide a test sample due to a medical condition such as a chest issue for breath tests, phobia of needles or blood for blood tests, or another condition preventing the giving of a urine sample then mitigating circumstances will be taken into account.
 However, in order for this to be taken into account a medical practitioner will have to verify that the reason given is genuine.
 The police must also follow the correct procedure when conducting drink and drug drive assessments; their failure to do so could be important for a defence case.
 Should you not understand the police requirements; for example if they do not speak English then this could be deemed as a reasonable excuse.
 If convicted the Court may grant a 25% reduction in the period of driving disqualification if the offender attends a drink driving rehabilitation course.

 The importance of legal advice